Press freedom is fragile in Lesotho. Abuses against journalists are not uncommon and the media lack independence.

 Newspapers and radio – the dominant form of media in Lesotho because of low distribution costs and the population’s low literacy rate – continue to depend on state sector advertising and increasingly tend to toe the government line and to be less outspoken.

 Harassment of journalists has intensified in recent years, and physical attacks are not uncommon.
-There were several cases of police violence against journalists in 2021, including one in November in which a journalist was tortured and asphyxiated with a plastic bag after writing an article about a theft of weapons.
-In 2020, a journalist was shot at by the police and several of her colleagues were arbitrarily arrested during a protest.
+There were several cases of police violence against journalists in late 2021, including one in November in which a journalist was tortured and asphyxiated with a plastic bag after writing an article about a theft of weapons.
+In 2020, a female journalist was shot at by the police and several of her colleagues were arbitrarily arrested during a protest.